mananXebia/React-Food-Assignment-Senior/README.md

 - Create a utils function for online/offline functionality for the user.
 Display a tick and cross icon for online and offlie resp.
 - Write test cases for each component.
+- Beautify the code (Good if you use any utility framework like Tailwind Css or any other)